HIIACODER/HIIACODER/README.md

 - 👋 Hi, I’m @HIIACODER
 - 👀 I’m interested in ...
-Bash scripting
+Flying plane
-- 🌱 I’m currently learning ...Bash scripting
+- 🌱 I’m currently learning ...
+Flying Plane
 - 💞️ I’m looking to collaborate on ...
-Bash Scripting
+Flying plane
-- 📫 How to reach me ... discord: .ninjacreeper or ninja_creeper_alt
+- 📫 How to reach me ... discord: .ninjacreeper

 <!---
 HIIACODER/HIIACODER is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.